 To meet the demand for online education, colleges and universities are refining their mobile and project-based learning methodologies.
 They are always looking for more effective ways to design relevant, engaging online lessons.
 Some institutions are incorporating live and interactive online courses in addition to allowing off-campus students to audit massive open online courses (MOOCs) at no cost.

-For those seeking career expertise quickly, some universities and colleges are also creating short courses, which can be “stacked” into transferable credit and applied toward a degree program.
+For those seeking career expertise quickly, some universities and colleges are also creating short courses, which can be “stacked” into transferable credits and applied toward a degree program.

-Educators understand that expanding online education is about more than simply adding more courses.
-Today, a growing number of colleges are working to ensure that online course material is just as easy to access on a smartphone or tablet as it is on a computer.
+The expansion of online education is about more than simply adding more courses.
+Today and for the future, universities are working to ensure that online course material is just as easy to access on a smartphone or tablet as on a computer.

-- 100% online coursework that can be complete anytime, anywhere
+- Coursework that is 100% online that can be completed anytime, anywhere (with some exceptions for exams)

 - Personalized student support services and greater faculty availability